-In children’s matters, the Court usually appoints a solicitor who has completed a course qualifying them as an Independent Children’s Lawyer (ICL).
-The ICL represents the children’s interests.
-If the Court decides that it is in the children’s best interests that an ICL be appointed, neither party may prevent that appointment.
-An ICL’s professional costs are on a fixed scale and the Court usually (but not invariably) orders the ICL’s costs to be equally shared between the parties.
+In children’s matters, the Court usually appoints a solicitor who has completed a course qualifying them as an Independent Children’s Lawyer (an ICL) who represents the children’s best interests.
+The Court decides if it is in the children’s best interests that an ICL be appointed.
+An ICL’s professional costs are on a scale determined by legislation and the Court usually (but not invariably) orders the ICL’s costs to be equally shared between the parties.

 What is a Costs Order?

 The general rule in Family Law matters is that each party pays their own legal costs.
-There is a provision for recovery of your costs against other persons (“party-party costs”) in certain limited circumstances but in practice costs orders are very rarely made in the Family Law matters and it is extremely unlikely that you will recover any of your costs.
+You may recover your costs against other parties (party-party costs) in certain very limited circumstances (such as enforcement or contravention proceedings) but in practice costs orders are very rarely made in the Family Law matters and it is extremely unlikely that you will recover any of your legal costs.

-If a costs order is made it will usually be after the conclusion of your matter and for only a part of the total of our Tax Invoices.
-Party-party costs are calculated according to the scale in the Family Law Rules.
-Applying he rates in the scale of costs to work set out in our Tax Invoice usually results in a lower amount than our charges for the same work.
+If a costs order is made it will usually be after the conclusion of your matter and for only part of the total of our tax invoices.
+Party-party costs are calculated according to a scale in the Family Law Rules.
+Applying the rates in the scale of costs to the items set out in our tax invoices invariably results in a lower amount than our tax invoice.
 So even in the unlikely event that you obtain a costs order, you will not recover your entire costs.